koopa31/Sketchpose_doc/docs/source/index.rst

-Welcome to FrugalPose's documentation!
+Welcome to Sketchpose's documentation!
 ===================================

-`FrugalPose <https://www.napari-hub.org/plugins/napari-frugalpose>`_ is a Napari plugin developed in Python, dedicated to cells and bacteria segmentation.
+`Sketchpose <https://www.napari-hub.org/plugins/napari-sketchpose>`_ is a Napari plugin developed in Python, dedicated to cells and bacteria segmentation.

 The CNN is based on `Cellpose <https://www.cellpose.org/>`_ architecture, but works for very sparse annotations.
 Its main advantage is that it allows